It’s a case of love and war for the passengers and crew of The Love Boat…

 Now finally, if you don’t want to rock the boat, look away now before I embark on some Love Boat inspired idioms with how these stories concluded.
 With Evita getting her man come hell or high water with what was seen as a rocky conclusion.
 Those two Dallas stars Ewing and that darn Barnes ending up in the same boat with Julie.
 Their reprimand was approved with applause from Witkin.

 Aunt Hilly makes waves with a final scene where she concurs blood is thicker than water.
 A year after disembarking The Love Boat, De Havilland joined another all-star cast vehicle.
 This heading an all-star Agatha Christie movie, where she found Murder is Easy (1982).

 Handsqueeze Rating: 🙂 🙂 🙂 /10

 This post was added to Phyllis Loves Classic Movies and In The Good Old Days Of Classic Hollywood Fourth Annual Olivia De Havilland Blogathon.
-Other reviews with this cast include The Love Boat in a Galaxies of Guest Stars list.
-Olivia De Havilland stars in The Swarm and Murder is Easy.
-Both De Havilland and Cotten star in Airport 77.
-Ken Kercheval and Dack Rambo star in many of my Dallas posts including the final episode HERE.
-Kercheval’s remembrance post HERE.
-Others include Gavin McLeod and Lauren Tewes in Murder, She Wrote and Hotel.
+Other reviews with this cast Olivia De Havilland in The Swarm and Murder is Easy.
+Joseph Cotten in The Screaming Woman and Airport 77.
+Ken Kercheval and Dack Rambo in Dallas posts and Ken Kercheval remembered HERE.
+Gavin McLeod is tributed HERE and like Lauren Tewes he starred in Murder, She Wrote and Hotel.
 Bernie Kopell in Hart to Hart and Fantasy Island.
-Ted Lange and Jill Whelan also in also in Fantasy Island.
+Dack Rambo in this episode of Fantasy Island.